 The SENCO will be the designated contact and will coordinate, monitor and cascade information to others.

 Admissions of pupils with SEND are in accordance with our admissions policy unless pupils have an EHC plan.
 This can further support parental choice of school.

-How does the school assess the pupils especially my child with SEND?
+How accessible is Stuart Road Primary to my child with SEND?